 Lymphocytes are a type of white blood cell (WBC).
 CLL affects B lymphocytes, which are also called B cells.

-Normal B cells circulate in the blood and help your body fight infection.
+Normal B cells circulate in your blood and help your body fight infection.
 Cancerous B cells do not fight infections as normal B cells do.
-As the number of cancerous B cells gradually increases, they crowd out normal lymphocytes and cause bone marrow failure.
+As the number of cancerous B cells gradually increases, they crowd out normal lymphocytes.

-Some patients may not have any symptoms, and the cancer may only be discovered during a routine blood test.
+Some people with CLL may not have any symptoms, and their cancer may only be discovered during a routine blood test.

 - frequent infections or illness

-- unexplained, unintended weight loss
+- unexplained or unintended weight loss

 - night sweats